Vice President, Center for Systems Innovation

 Gasca-Gonzalez’s career stops include the Child and Family Services Agency in Washington, D.C., KVC Nebraska and Youthville (now EmberHope), a Kansas-based nonprofit serving at-risk youth and families.

 Gasca-Gonzalez is a graduate of the National Hispanic Leadership Institute and holds an Executive Leadership Certificate from Harvard University.
-She earned a master’s degree in psychology from Emporia State University and a bachelor’s degree from Southwestern College in California.
+She earned a master’s degree in psychology from Emporia State University and a bachelor’s degree from Southwestern College in Kansas.